No matter what you're looking for in a smartphone, one thing's certain, you'll want to make sure it offers decent battery life.

 Battery test score: 15:03 (GB 4)

-The Redmi Note 9S' key selling point is its 5,020mAh battery.
-With some budget- to mid-range hardware inside, along with a large (6.67in) but only Full-HD+ screen and the Snapdragon 720G processor, it was able to put in the longest recording we've ever seen in the Geekbench 4 battery life test.
+The Redmi Note 9S' key selling point is its 5020mAh battery.
+With some budget- to mid-range hardware inside, along with a large (6.67in) - but only Full-HD+ - screen and the Snapdragon 720G processor, it was able to put in the longest result we've ever seen in the Geekbench 4 battery life test.

-Though its battery life excels, this remains a budget phone (right now you can pick it up under £200 at GearBest), so you won't find support for wireless charging.
+Though its battery life excels, this remains a budget phone, so you won't find support for wireless charging.
 It is otherwise a great all-rounder at this price.

 Wired charging is fast - at 18W over USB-C - and a 22.5W charger is supplied in the box, which enabled us to get from 0 - 36% in 30 minutes.